 This is Barb, webmistress of this website Discover Southern Ontario

-We enjoy travelling together and often visit England, Wales and parts of Canada, but this year, to celebrate her 20th birthday, we decided that Iceland was the place to go!
+We enjoy travelling together and have visited England, Ireland, Norway, the Netherlands, Wales and parts of Canada and the USA, but this year, to celebrate her birthday, we decided that Iceland was the place to go!

 As we were there for a week we rented a car and travelled right around the whole island, which is possible, although I wish that we'd had an extra day or two because there were places and things we would have liked to visit for longer.

-The first thing I should tell you about Iceland is how beautiful it is.
+The first thing I should tell you about our visit to Iceland is how beautiful it is.

 The second thing I should tell you is how expensive it is!

 Next, some basics ... the currency here is the Icelandic Krona and currently the exchange rate is around $1 Canadian for 100 ISK, so to put that in perspective, a cup of coffee was around 600 ISK or $6.00 Canadian dollars.

 Iceland is a country where you can use a credit card for EVERYTHING - we were there for one week and, believe it or not, I did not see any actual Icelandic money, neither coins or notes.